I wish I could tell you that I have always been great with money.

 But this easy-to-overlook $20 could help you save a ton over time.

-Simply set up a weekly automatic transfer of $20 from your chequing account to your retirement account, invest it in broad-market index funds or ETFs (note: use a brokerage that allows you to trade them for free), sit back and watch your money grow.
+Simply set up a weekly automatic transfer of $20 from your chequing account to your retirement account, invest in index funds or ETFs, sit back, and watch your money grow.

 Assuming a very conservatively estimated return of 4% per year, your $20 per week will turn into $11,774.09 in total after 10 years, and $55,001.12 after 30 years.